About Piano Tricks

 Dr. Michael Clark | Founder

-A member of Music Teachers National Association (MTNA) since 2010, Clark currently chairs the Texas MTNA Competition.
-He previously served on the Executive Board of Texas Music Teachers Association and as president of Forum Music Teachers Association.
-Clark is active in the Frances Clark Center for Keyboard Pedagogy and recently contributed to their From the Artist Bench, Inspiring Artistry, and Quick Teaching Tips video series.
-His pedagogical writing has appeared in American Music Teacher, Piano Magazine, and the MTNA e-Journal.
+Active in Music Teachers National Association (MTNA) since 2010, Clark engages the profession through service and leadership at the local, state, and national levels.
+He was member of the 2024 MTNA National Conference planning committee and has previously served on the Executive Board of Texas Music Teachers Association, as Chair of the Texas MTNA Competition, and as president of Forum Music Teachers Association.
+Clark recently contributed to From the Artist Bench, Inspiring Artistry, and Quick Teaching Tips, three video series produced by the Frances Clark Center for Keyboard Pedagogy.
+His pedagogical writing has appeared in Piano Magazine and MTNA e-Journal, and he serves on the Editorial Committee for American Music Teacher.

-Clark was appointed as Lecturer in Piano at Baylor University in 2022.
-Before coming to Baylor, he taught in collegiate, studio, and community outreach settings in the Houston area.
-Clark earned the DMA in Piano Performance with the Certificate in Teaching and Learning from Rice University, MM in Piano Performance and Pedagogy from the University of Houston, and BM in Piano Performance from Ithaca College.
+Before coming to Baylor, Clark taught in collegiate, studio, and community outreach settings in the Houston area.
+He earned a DMA in Piano Performance with the Certificate in Teaching and Learning from Rice University, MM in Piano Performance and Pedagogy from the University of Houston, and BM in Piano Performance from Ithaca College.
 His primary teachers include Robert Roux, Nancy Weems, Jennifer Hayghe, and Melinda Smashey Jones.
 Clark studied pedagogy with Courtney Crappell and John Weems and has been a Nationally Certified Teacher of Music (NCTM) since 2017.

 Visit https://www.michaelclarkpiano.com/ to learn more.